Plagiarism: Impact of artificial intelligence

 The increase in plagiarism can also be attributed to developments in artificial intelligence.
 The emergence of large language models (LLMs) such as GPT-3 and ChatGPT raised global discussion about the impact of artificial intelligence on writing and plagiarism.
 One such innovation is the GPT-2 model, which is capable of generating coherent paragraphs and achieving high scores on various language modeling assessments.
 It can also perform basic tasks such as reading comprehension, machine translation, question answering, and summarization.
 Currently, detectors of AI language such as GPTZero have been introduced to cope with this problem.
 Noam Chomsky called ChatGPT "nothing more than high-tech plagiarism".
 In contrast, others have proposed that "the essay is dead", declaring that artificial intelligence will transform academia and society.
-One scholar of plagiarism, Eaton, proposed the idea of a postplagiarism era, in which human and artificial-intelligence hybrid writing become normal.
+One scholar of plagiarism, Sarah Elaine Eaton, proposed the idea of a "postplagiarism era", in which human and artificial-intelligence hybrid writing become normal.

 The impact of artificial intelligence on plagiarism has yet to be fully understood, but LLMs have triggered a huge wave of content automation and this poses a risk of saturation of the internet.
 A 2024 study from researchers in Singapore shows how this misuse of artificial intelligence for automated content creation at scale could lead to a 'Plagiarism Singularity' in the near future, where most original work would also be marked as plagiarised due to a massive amount of artificially generated content on the internet.

-The widespread use of artificial intelligence creates trouble for colleges.
-With ChatGPT's strong database and convenience, students who see much of the work assigned by professors as just busywork will complete the work via artificial intelligence.
-However, instead of banning the use of ChatGPT in academic study, some have suggested that professors use tools like ChatGPT in their teaching to create outlines, individualized lesson plans, and ideas for classroom activities.